Home / Power Blog / POWER BLOG #17: Sinner’s Prayer vs. Savior’s Plan, 11-18-18

 Luke 15:1-7 – Now all the tax collectors and the sinners were coming near Him to listen to Him.
 Both the Pharisees and the scribes began to grumble, saying, “This man (Jesus) receives sinners and eats with them.”
 So He told them this parable, saying, “What man among you, if he has a hundred sheep and has lost one of them, does not leave the ninety-nine in the open pasture and go after the one which is lost until he finds it?
 When he has found it, he lays it on his shoulders, rejoicing.
 And when he comes home, he calls together his friends and his neighbors, saying to them, ‘Rejoice with me, for I have found my sheep which was lost!’
 I tell you that in the same way, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance.”

 Our English word for repent comes from the Greek word metanoia.
 It means to “change one’s mind, to think differently.”
-Being sorrowful for sins is not a bad thing, it just not a required thing.
-I don’t believe that a drowning person as a requirement needs to request or grant permission to be saved by a lifeguard.
+Being sorrowful for sins is not a bad thing, it’s just not a required thing.
+By way of analogy, I don’t believe that a drowning person as a requirement, needs to request to be saved by a lifeguard.
+I don’t think these are the steps: “I admit that I am drowning.
+I confess that you are a lifeguard.
+Please save me.”
+The lifeguard…just…saves the one who is drowning and does so without their permission!

 Here’s what I see in the all-important Parable of the Lost Sheep:

-• Religious people (Pharisees and scribes) were irritated that Jesus fellowshipped with people whom they defined as sinners.
-Many, I repeat MANY of the parables, including this one, were squarely directed at showing these arrogant so-called leaders that they had it all wrong.
+• Religious people (Pharisees and scribes) were irritated that Jesus “fellowshipped” with people whom they defined as sinners.
+Many, I repeat MANY of the parables, including this one, were squarely directed at showing these arrogant, so-called leaders, that they had it all wrong.

 1. Thanks, Phil.
 It’s always comforting to read your deductions and to hear the good word!